daggerok/daggerok.github.io/blog/2023-ICT/README.md

 * Wensday will have big price move if on Tue price was consolidate

 ## [Seasonality](https://www.youtube.com/watch?v=tmeCWULSTHc&t=26s)
+* On a daily timeframe charts we are looking for **SMT divergence** on all three Indexes:
+  - NASDAQ
+  - S&P 500
+  - DOW
+* In spring **in between Apr and May** we are looking for **Bearish SMT divergence** when one of these indexes will not be able to form higher high.
+  Once that happened we are hunt for **ICT 2022 Mentorship Bearish Model**
+* In autum (in fall in between 3rd week of Spe and 3rd week of Nov) **in between Apr and May** we are looking for **Billush SMT divergence** when one of these indexes will not be able to form lower low.
+  Once that happened we are hunt for **ICT 2022 Mentorship Bullish Model**
 * Weekly bias.
 [On a weekly chart (preferably before week start) we should think of where weekly candle should go higher or lower](https://youtu.be/tmeCWULSTHc?si=Fs4jFaHgYEBTnhH1&t=983).
 It depends on FED how ots gonna rase interrest rate (Stock markets doesn't like that).
 If we are in a earching season, then there are a lot of